PressCrew/infinity/dashboard/docs/features_core.md

 This feature enables a custom CSS option in the theme options panel.

-To enable custom css support, add the following to your child theme's functions.php:
+To enable custom css support, add the following to the `[feature]` section of your theme's infinity.ini:

-	add_theme_support( 'infinity-custom-css' );
+	infinity-custom-css = on

 > All of the values of registered options with the `field_type` of "css" are merged and sent to the browser by enqueueing a special export script.
 This is done automatically,